 The best lightweight gaming mouse

-The HyperX Pulsefire Haste doesn’t have the spillage resistance of the Aerox 3 above, but it is cheaper, almost at light (at 59g), and to my hands, feel a bit nicer.
+The HyperX Pulsefire Haste doesn’t have the spillage resistance of the Aerox 3 (see below), but it is cheaper, almost at light at 59g, and to my hands, feel a bit nicer.
 It’s a combination of the bigger, easier-to-press thumb buttons and the meatier click of the main left/right switches that produces a generally more pleasant and comfortable mouse-wrangling experience.

 The honeycomb pattern of the weight-saving cutouts also looks more refined than the simple square holes that SteelSeries went for, while the RGB lighting is limited to some tasteful rings around the scroll wheel.